SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

-# Raising (Throwing) Exceptions
+# "throwing" Exceptions

 [slide hideTitle]

-# How to Raise an Exceptions
+# How to throw an Exceptions

-Exceptions are thrown (raised) by the **throw** keyword.
+Exceptions are throwed using the **throw** keyword.

-They are used to notify the calling code in case of an error or unusual situation.
+Exceptions are used to notify the person running the code in case an error occurs or if the program produces unexpected results.

-**When we have an exception:**
+**When an exception is "thrown"**:
 - The program execution stops
 - The exception travels over the stack
    - until a matching catch block is reached to handle it

 Unhandled exceptions display an error message.